top of page

 Research Contract Expenses: Paid for "Energy Research" to Eligible Small Businesses, Universities, or Federal Laboratories (100% Qualification)

 Pursuant to Sec.
-41(b)(3)(D)(i), in general, contracted expenses incurred in the U.S. relating to amounts paid by the taxpayer to (1) Eligible Small Business, (2) Institution of Higher Education, or (3) Federal Laboratory, regardless of the success of the research, for qualified research which is ENERGY RESEARCH, qualified contract research expense activities shall be qualified by substituting “100%” for “65%”.
+41(b)(3)(D)(i), in general, contracted expenses incurred in the U.S. relating to amounts paid by the taxpayer to (1) Eligible Small Business, (2) Institution of Higher Education, or (3) Federal Laboratory, regardless of the success of the research, for qualified research which is energy research, qualified contract research expense activities shall be qualified by substituting “100%” for “65%”.

 (1) Eligible Small Business;